Our Goal: Build literacy skills to ensure all students are reading on grade level by the end of 3rd Grade.

-Students who don’t read on grade level by the time they are in fourth grade typically don’t catch up.
+Students who don’t read on grade level by the time they are in third grade typically don’t catch up.
 In later grades, coursework gets harder, reading becomes more challenging, and those with reading troubles have difficulty coping.
 This can lead to bad grades, bad behavior, “checking out” from school – and eventually dropping out.

 The video below, from the Campaign for Grade Level Reading, illustrates the importance of early education and reading on grade level in third grade.
-United Way of Elgin is committed to giving the children of our community the best possible future.